neilnorthrop/neilnorthrop.github.com/README.md

-Things I would like to add to my portfolio:
+subl Things I would like to add to my portfolio:

 1. On window.4 - start showing off my work
                - include pictures